What qualification can I earn?

 Can I study Biblical languages with Crosslands?

-- You will need to factor in approx 8 hours’ additional study time over 16 weeks for each module that you take (up to 4 modules in total) over and above the usual weekly study hours.
+- You will need to factor in approx 8 hours’ additional study time over 16 weeks for each module that you take over and above the usual weekly study hours.

 - Unless you have a very strong academic background or significant extra time available for study, we recommend that you do not take language modules at the very outset of your studies.
 You can begin a module in the second half of your first year, or in later years of study.

 If you would like to receive more information regarding the study of biblical languages, please indicate this preference on your application form and we will ensure you are kept up to date as opportunities develop.
 This is not a commitment to take these modules but allows us to plan and ensures that you are kept informed.